mayankdutta/programming_basics/SDLC.md

 ### Phases of SDLC

-- **feasibility :** identify the issues that may be difficult or impossible to implement in terms of cost time tech during analysis phase.
+- **feasibility :** (*possible to do*) identify the issues that may be difficult or impossible to implement in terms of cost time tech during analysis phase.
 - **analysis :**
 - **design :** helps in specifying hardware & system requirements & also helps in defining overall system architecture.
 - **Coding / implement :** design is converted into workable solution